aitos-io/BoAT-X-Framework/README.md

 ### The Solution

-There are basically two methods to resolve the problem.
-One is, the IoT devices send data to a traditional centralized cloud server which is the data hub and then the hub relays the data to blockchain.
-This method resolves the problem with some trade-off of higher single point failure probability at the data hub.
+There are two methods to resolve the problem.
+First, the IoT devices send data to a traditional centralized cloud server, the data hub, and then relay the data to the blockchain.
+This method resolves the problem with some trade-off of higher single-point failure probability at the data hub.

 The other method is, the IoT devices directly invoke on-chain smart contract via a blockchain client that meets the device environment and the blockchain.
 This method allows every IoT device to access blockchain in an independent and distributed way with the trade-off that a C-language blockchain client SDK has to be developed and ported to various device hardware and software environments.